MelonicOverlord/super-smash-aeugh/README.md

 ### The future:

-* Project Discontinued By MFHKiwi - I Will Be Continuing Development From Here.
+* Project Discontinued By MFHKiwi - I Will Be Continuing Development From Here™